Ceesaxp/qr-gen/README.md

 A command line tool in Golang to generate QR codes from a variety of inputs, i.e.: text, URL, etc.

-Based on the sample app in https://github.com/skip2/go-qrcode
+Based on the sample app in https://github.com/skip2/go-qrcode by Tom Harwood.

 What was changed: